beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 # Caveats
 These are the entries which may require special attention when migrating:
 * some animations are now multi-threaded.
 It shouldn't cause desyncs, but an `AnimationMT` springsetting has been provided to disable it, just in case.
 See below.
+* when building the engine via CMake, only native C++ AIs are now built by default.

 # Features
 * added a new optional boolean parameter to `Spring.GetUnitHeading`, default false.
 If true, the value returned is in radians instead of the TA 16-bit angular unit.